kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/gcp.md

 Within your GCP console, navigate to the bucket that contains your images.
 Click on the permissions tab.
-Click the "Grant Access" button and grant the service account created in [step 1](#1-save-integration-to-create-a-service-account): the `Storage Object viewer` role.
+Click the "Grant Access" button and grant the service account created in [step 1](#1-save-integration-to-create-a-service-account) the `Storage Object Viewer` role.
-The Storage Object Viewer role offers the following permissions:
+The `Storage Object Viewer` role offers the following permissions:

 - Grants access to view objects and their metadata, excluding ACLs.
 - Grants access to list the objects in a bucket.